Get a quote

 • If your property is damaged to the extent that you can’t live in it, then you can file a claim for additional living expenses on your loss of use coverage.

-• If damage to your neighbor’s property and an authority, like the fire department, restricts access to your home, then you may receive approximately two weeks of civil authority coverage.
+• If damage to your neighbor’s property and authority, like the fire department, restricts access to your home, then you may receive approximately two weeks of civil authority coverage.

 You should note, however, that evacuations prior to damage are not covered by your home insurance, even when a civil authority calls for it.

 If you’re concerned about wildfires in your area, talk to your Kin representative to make sure that you have enough coverage with your home insurance.
-Review your dwelling coverage, other structures, and personal belongings coverages to ensure that you have the right amount of if you experience a wildfire.
+Review your dwelling coverage, other structures, and personal belongings coverage to ensure that you have the right amount of if you experience a wildfire.